 The Giant Magellan Telescope will be one of the next class of super giant earth-based telescopes that promises to revolutionize our view and understanding of the universe.
 It will be operational in about 10 years and will be located in Chile.

 The GMT has a unique design that offers several advantages.
 It is a segmented mirror telescope that employs seven of today's largest stiff monolith mirrors as segments.
-Six off-axis 8.4 meter or 27-foot segments surround a central on-axis segment, forming a single optical surface with a collecting area of 24.5 meters, or 80 feet in diameter.
+Six off-axis 8.4 meter or 27-foot segments surround a central on-axis segment, forming a single optical surface with an aperture of 24.5 meters, or 80 feet in diameter.
 The GMT will have a resolving power 10 times greater than the Hubble Space Telescope.
 The GMT project is the work of a distinguished international consortium of leading universities and science institutions.

 Light from the edge of the universe will first reflect off of the seven primary mirrors, then reflect again off of the seven smaller secondary mirrors, and finally, down through the center primary mirror to the advanced CCD (charge coupled device) imaging cameras.
 There, the concentrated light will be measured to determine how far away objects are and what they are made of.